Coronado A

 No analysis available

-I searched for explicit STR indicators such as short-term rental allowed, vacation rental, NUC, TVU, or 30-day minimum rules.
-The public remarks do not show any STR allowance, so this is treated as not supported by the listings.
+I searched for explicit STR indicators such as short-term rental allowed, STR permitted, NUC, TVU, vacation rental, or similar wording.
+The remarks do not mention any short-term rental allowance, so the building is treated as not explicitly STR-allowed from the public remarks.

 No analysis available